-- 1. Sloped, standing seam metal roofs in Groups 1 and 2 and smaller facilities in Group 3 shall be medium bronze or lighter to follow UFC and AFCFS requirements.
-Additions and renovations may match the existing color. - 2.
+- 1. Sloped roofs in Groups 1 and 2 and smaller facilities in Group 3 shall be medium bronze in color to match adjacent facilities and follow requirements of IFS. - 2.
 All minimal-slope membrane roofs shall use only use high-albedo, high-reflectivity color to help decrease the temperature around the buildings and minimize damage to human and wildlife habitat. - 3.
-Sloped roofs in Group 4 shall be earth tones. - 4.
-Comply with UFC 3-110-03 and ASHRAE 90.1 for Solar Reflectance Index (SRI) and thermal requirements. - 5.
+Comply with UFC 3-110-03 and ASHRAE 90.1 for Solar Reflectance Index (SRI) and thermal requirements. - 4.
 All roof flashing shall match the color of the predominant background material.